fermyon/spin/docs/content/configuration.md

 ```

 - a Wagi HTTP component that contains file mounts and sets the module `argv` and
-  invokes a custom export function as the entrypoint:
+  invokes a custom export function as the entry point:

 ```toml
 [[component]]